silvereyes333/LibLootSummary/README.md

 -- Display item icons to the left of item names in summary lls:SetShowIcon(true)

+-- iconSize constructor field
+-- Sets the percentage multiplier for icons.
+Defaults to 90%. lls:SetIconSize(90)

 -- showTrait constructor field
 -- Display item trait to the right of item names in summary lls:SetShowTrait(true)